 Pope Valley Winery is really located off the typical Napa Valley “beaten path” – allow about 30 minutes to get here from the Silverado Trail.
 As the name indicates, this winery is in Pope Valley which is a relatively unpopulated area of Napa County on the backside (east) of the town of Angwin.
 Pope Valley actually is home to a number of small mostly private wineries so it is unusual to find a winery here that you can actually visit, especially without an appointment.
 The roads are narrow and windy, and typically there is much less traffic than you find on the Napa Valley floor.
 This is not the “Napa wine strip”!

 The property encompasses 36 acres of which 5 acres are planted to vine – approximately 4 acres to Cabernet Sauvignon and an acre to Zinfandel.
 Their wines are made from grapes grown both on the estate as well as from nearby family owned vineyards in Pope Valley.

-Look for Old Vine and Late Harvest Chenin Blanc (usually only an acre is reserved for this late harvest gem) as well as a yummy Sangiovese Bella Rosa, a light Rose made by the French Saignee method of bleeding off the juice, a Merlot, and their very smooth well balanced Zinfandel port.
+Look for old vine and Late Harvest Chenin Blanc (usually only an acre is reserved for this late harvest gem) as well as a yummy Sangiovese Bella Rosa, a light rosé made by the saignée method of bleeding off the juice, a Merlot, and their very smooth well-balanced Zinfandel port-style wine.
 Most of their wines are extremely reasonably priced by Napa standards.